 - Method of application Please visit the firm’s website www.irwinmitchell.com/graduates and complete the online application

 - Selection procedure Application, video interview and assessment centre

 - Closing date for 2019 30 June 2017

 - % interviewed pa 13.7%

 - Required degree grade 2:1 or higher preferred

 - % of trainees offered job on qualification 80%+

-- Offices Birmingham, Bristol, Cambridge, Leeds, London, Manchester, Newcastle, Sheffield and Southampton
+- Overseas/regional offices Birmingham, Bristol, Cambridge, Chichester, Gatwick, Leeds, London, Manchester, Newbury, Newcastle, Sheffield, and Southampton.

 Main areas of work